Internet-Hyena/hhh-transcript/game/chapters/1/chapter1.md

 <p class="vriska">VRISKA: Wow, hell was right.</p>

 <p class="vriska">VRISKA: You h8 to see it.</p>

-box "What will you do?"
+> "What will you do?"

 <p class="vriska">VRISKA (gt angry): What do you MEAN what will I do????????</p>